robinsonb5/EightThirtyTwo/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-	The vbcc C compiler backend may also be distributed together with the vbcc C compiler, under vbcc's license.
+	Additionally, the author and maintainers of vbcc may, if they wish, distribute the C compiler backend as part of the vbcc package under vbcc's license.

-## Scope
-The project includes a synthesizable CPU core, an assembler, linker, disassembler, emulator and on-chip debugger, as well as a backend for the vbcc C compiler.

 ## Goals
 The main design goals are modest logic footprint and minimum possible use